dougbutner/effective-collective/Effective Collective Paper/Individuality (Verification).md

 ## Verified Individuality Overview
 First and foremost, a person's name, government ID, or any other ID should **never be stored** or even asked by the verification system.
 This ensures each individuals equality in the eyes of Effective.

-Each individual must have equal collaborative power and opportunities.
-There are no special privileges, economically or socially, for system founders, wealth holders, etc, outside of the Council of Elders, Project leaders, and Social Leaders.
+Each individual must have **equal collaborative power** and opportunities.
+There are **no special privileges**, economically or socially, for system founders, wealth holders, etc, outside of the Council of Elders, Project leaders, and Social Leaders.

 The only required user-supplied data points are date of birth, and home city / town.
 Home city is used to determine which social leaders they are able to support, and where that support goes.